-Dentures might be a viable option for you if you miss many teeth due to tooth decay or injury, but what are dentures exactly?
+Dentures might be viable if you miss many teeth due to tooth decay or injury, but what are dentures exactly?
 They are removable artificial teeth customized to fit snugly over your gums.

 How do you know if your Need Dentures?